silvired/Ispirami/README.md

 ## Features

 - **Automatic recipe scraping** from Giallo Zafferano
+- **Configurable scraping scope** - control how many pages to scrape (1 page, N pages, or all available pages)
+- **Structured recipe storage** - each recipe saved as JSON with title, ingredients, features, nutritional values, and recipe link
 - **Smart ingredient matching** based on your available ingredients
 - **Conditional execution** - only scrapes when needed
 - **Easy-to-use pipeline** with automatic dependency management
+- **Rate limiting** - built-in delays to be respectful to the website (1s between recipes, 10s between pages)

 ## Project Structure